 Steps To Fix A Gravel Driveway Overgrown With Grass

-In this section, we will answer the question “How to fix a gravel driveway overgrown with grass?” in six simple steps.
+In this section, we will answer the question in six simple steps.

 Step 1: Clear The Driveway

-The first step is to clear the driveway of all debris and vegetation using tools like a rake, leaf blower, or broom.
-Make sure to remove as much grass and weeds as possible before moving on to the next step.
+The first step is to clear the gravel driveway of all debris and vegetation using tools like a rake, leaf blower, or broom.
+Remove as much grass and weeds as possible before moving on to the next step.

 Step 2: Apply Herbicide